 CORGI has been replaced by the Gas Safe Register, all engineers must now be registered with this new regulatory body to carry out any gas work, you can check businesses and engineers at the Gas Safe link above.

 The following article is now out of date

 CORGI stands for the Council Of Registered Gas Installers and is the official watchdog for gas safety in the UK.
 At present over 55,000 businesses are registered with CORGI and as such these businesses are safe to use for your gas work needs.
 Being the official watchdog for gas safety means that CORGI are very strict with regards to who can register and who can’t and anyone wishing to become a CORGI registered boiler installer has to show their certification and proof that they have adequate experience in the field.

-Gas boilers can be a dangerous commodity if they are fitted incorrectly and so it is vital that a little time is spent finding a CORGI registered boiler installer that has the experience and qualifications for the job.
+Gas boilers can be a dangerous commodity if fitted incorrectly so it’s vital that a little time is spent finding a CORGI registered boiler engineer that has the experience and qualifications for the job.
 Saying that there are plenty to choose from and so it shouldn’t be a problem finding one to suit your needs.